 Upstairs, Downstairs

-Out of Costume
+Out of costume

-Before Upstairs, Downstairs 1
+Before UpDown 1

-Here is Pauline Collins in the 1965 drama/documentary Secrets Of A Windmill Girl.
+Here is Pauline Collins in the 1965 drama-documentary Secrets Of A Windmill Girl.
 It follows the adventures of two young girls (played by Collins and April Wilding) who decide to go into burlesque at London's legendary Windmill Theatre.
 Ironically, the theatre had closed (and been converted into a cinema) just a year before the movie went into production.
 Click for a bigger version.

 In 1967, Pauline Collins played Samantha Briggs in the Doctor Who story, The Faceless Ones.
-The character had originally been intended to be an regular companion of the Doctor, but Collins didn't want to commit herself to an on-going series at this time and so her character remained confined to this one story.
+The character had originally been intended to be a regular companion of the Doctor, but Collins didn't want to commit herself to an ongoing series at this time and so her character remained confined to this one story.
+Click on the montage to see a larger version.

 A couple of years later, in 1969, Collins appeared in The Liver Birds – a BBC sitcom about the life and loves of two single girls living in Liverpool, also starring Polly James.
 After making a pilot show and four subsequent episodes, the BBC abruptly curtailed the series and Collins departed under something of a cloud.